dune-project/dune-common/doc/buildsystem/dune-common.rst

 .. code-block:
    -DCMAKE_DISABLE_FIND_PACKAGE_MPI=TRUE

-in the :ref:`CMAKE_FLAGS` of your opts file, as described in section :ref:`disable`.
+in the :code:`CMAKE_FLAGS` of your opts file, as described in section :ref:`disable`.

 .. _headercheck: